At Williamson high school, students must complete at least 20 hours of community service in order to graduate.

-- A portion of community service activities must be completed outside of regularly scheduled class time.
+- A portion of the community service activities must occur outside of regular class hours.

 - Community service must be performed at a minimum of two sites.

-- Start during your freshman year!
+- Start during the summer before your freshman year!
 Don’t procrastinate

 - Despite this previous fact, it is much easier on you if you complete all 20 hours before your senior year.
 Senioritis might keep you from finishing if you wait too long.